rabuu/BROTKASTEN/README.md

 A `C64` (informally called "Brotkasten" in German) emulator.

 This project is in the earliest stages of development.

-Nothing to see here yet.
+## What's already working (kind of)
+At the moment I work on the MOS6510 CPU.
+It is already capable of doing simple algorithms like Euclid's Algorithm for GCD.

 ## References
 General: